 All of us have different beliefs, opinions, views of the world or as I wrote in a previous post, different Ways to Think.
 Some of them are commonly accepted.
 Like home cooking is better or natural food is healthier.

-Furthermore, we spend less energy when imitating, so genetically we prefer it, since energy is the currency of the Universe.
-Everything, from human beings to animals to plants, are designed to spend as less energy as possible.
+Furthermore, we spend less energy when imitating, so genetically we prefer it since energy is the currency of the Universe.
+Everything, from human beings to animals to plants, is designed to spend as less energy as possible.
 So it is not a good idea to try to market something that does not fit in the world view of your customer.

 The following video explains quite well how great leaders are able to inspire people and make us feel good when buying their product.

 Marketing therefore should be focused on creating stories of a product that fit our world view and make us feel good.

 As Seth Godin writes in their blog, a great story needs several components.
 I will just state those which I think are the most important:

 A great story makes you feel good.
 We make decisions based on our senses and we all like stories that make us feel good and special.
 One of the greatest stories I've ever heard is the speech Steve Jobs gave at Stanford.
 He was able to connect with everybody and make us believe in the impossible because all of us have felt rejected some time in our life.